Frequently Asked Questions

 What if I don’t want ECFS to test my child?

 Testing is a requirement so that we can maintain a safe environment.
-Absent any necessary compliance with the Americans with Disabilities Act (ADA), students whose families do not consent to testing will be moved to remote learning.
+Absent any necessary compliance with the Americans with Disabilities Act (ADA), students are required to participate in screening testing.
 Parents or guardians requesting an accommodation of this nature should make their request in writing to email@example.com.

 What were other key considerations?